Q: HOW CAN I HELP?

 If you haven’t downloaded our app for your mobile devices, here are the links to do that: Hebron App Links.

-Continue to give.
-In our online service, we will still have a time that we pray over the offering.
-You can huddle with your family during that time and then give online together.
+Please continue to give.
 We know that some of our families will be impacted financially because of less hours at work or even no hours at work and we want to be able to enter into their burden with them.
 Your continuing to give sacrificially and cheerfully makes this possible.
 Here are all the ways you can continue to give online.

 Q: WHAT IS COVID-19?